aarnphm/aarnphm.github.io/content/thoughts/aesthetic value.md

 > - whether artworks are necessarily aesthetic objects;
 >
-> - how to square the allegedly perceptual basis of aesthetic judgments with the fact that we give reasons in support of them;
+> - how to square the allegedly perceptual basis of aesthetic judgments with the fact that we give [[thoughts/reason|reasons]] in support of them;
 >
 > - how best to capture the elusive contrast between an aesthetic attitude and a practical one;
 >
-> - whether to define aesthetic experience according to its phenomenological or representational content;
+> - whether to define aesthetic experience according to its phenomenological or [[thoughts/representations|representational]] content;
 >
 > - how best to understand the relation between aesthetic value and aesthetic experience